18 THE MOON XVIII

-The Moon tells you to keep control and stay focused, and a negative situation will improve.
+The Moon tells you to keep control and stay focused as a negative situation will soon improve.
 Do not allow your imagination to run away with you.

 When The Moon is drawn reversed in a reading, there is a focus on inner fears and uncertainties.
 The Moon card tells that it would be wise to pay attention to intuitive feelings and inner-voices.
 It warns that you should be wary as at this time there are possible threats and dangers.

 Appearing reversed, The Moon tells you to be in complete control of your emotions.
 Remain calm and patient and things will turn your way.